Complete Guide to the Erawan National Park

 When: The Erawan National Park open gates at 7am and officially close at 4.30pm.

 The Erawan Falls gets busy on weekends.
 If possible it is best to visit the waterfall during the week.
 Arrive early in the morning and you’ll have the jungle to yourself.

 How to get from Bangkok to Erawan National Park

 Stage 1: The first stage of getting from Bangkok to Erawan National Park is getting to Kanchanaburi.
 Unless you have your own private transport there are your options:

 - Train – Thinking of nice countryside views from Bangkok to Erawan National Park?
 Trains depart from Bangkok’s Thonburi train station at 7.50am and 1.55pm.
 The trip takes about 3 hours but Thailand’s trains are notorious for being much slower.
 Tickets are 110thb per person one way.

-- Bus – Buses depart from Bangkok’s Southern Bus Terminal from 5am to 11pm almost every 20 minutes.
-Check here for up to date timetables.
-This is the best option for getting from Bangkok to Erawan National Park early in the morning.
+- Minivan – Vans depart from Mochit from 5am to 11pm almost every 20 minutes.
+Tickets and timetables here. his is the best option for getting from Bangkok to Erawan National Park early in the morning.
 The bus takes about 2 hours and costs up to 110thb per person one way.

 Stage 2: The second stage from Bangkok to the Erawan National Park is getting from Kanchanaburi to the park itself.
 Consider the following options: